davreev/SpatialSlur/README.md

 ### Grasshopper
 To use within Grasshopper, start by moving the contents of the **Binaries > Rhino** folder to your Grasshopper components folder (**File > Special Folders > Components Folder**).

 Once done, restart Rhino, launch Grasshopper, and drop a C#/VB Script component on the canvas.
 Right click on the component icon/name, and go to **Manage Assemblies**.
 Add **SpatialSlur.dll** from your Grasshopper components folder to the list of referenced assemblies and click **OK** to confirm.
-SpatialSlur types will now be accessible to code written within this component.
+SpatialSlur types will now be accessible from code written within this component.

 ### Unity
 Before using within Unity, the editor must to be configured to target .NET 4.6 (available in Unity 2017.1 or later).
 To do so, go to **Edit > Project Settings > Player** and expand the **Other Settings** dropdown.
 Under **Configruation**, set the **Scripting Runtime Version** to **Experimental (.Net 4.6 Equivalent)**.